SiddarthaMudili/hypr-shell/README.md

 # HyprShell — Hyprland + Quickshell Dotfiles

-A complete, opinionated Hyprland desktop environment built on top of [Quickshell](https://quickshell.outfoxxed.me/).
+A complete, opinionated Hyprland desktop environment built on top of yahr-quickshell.
 Includes a unified theme system that syncs colours across every application simultaneously, 14 built-in colour schemes, a custom bar, app launcher, calendar, power menu, wallpaper picker, and more.

 > **Distro:** Arch Linux (or derivatives) only.
 The installer uses `pacman`/`yay`/`paru`.